 > Service Desk Attendants (SDA) are dynamic student leaders who are hired to provide outstanding customer service to students, parents, visitors, staff and faculty.
 SDAs work at our front desk located in the lobby of our building.
 SDAs assist residents with packages, information about fees, resources, and much more!

-Residence Programming Assistant
+Graduate Residence Life Education Assistant

 > The Residence Programming Assistant is responsible for assisting with a variety of special projects to further the goals and mission of the unit of Residence Life at Graduate House.
 This position supports the implementation and assessment of the residence curriculum.
 This position focuses on assisting in building a residence wide curriculum, and is involved in creating and implementing training opportunities for student staff.